leobudima/elogii-blog/content/7-essential-components-of-a-route-optimization-solution.md

 * Traffic patterns & congestion
 * Number of road crossings
 * Roundabouts & junctions
-* Stoplights en route to location
+* Stoplights en route to the location
 * Crossing the line of traffic (turns)

 When it comes to delivery management, route optimization includes even more parameters like: